Skip to content

 A Local Plan is a document that sets out the vision for future development in a local authority area.
 Government requires that all local authorities have an up-to-date local plan in place and review it at least every five years.

 Lichfield District Council’s existing Local Plan was adopted in 2015 and is now considered significantly out of date.
-The Council is now carrying out a review of the Local Plan to produce a new plan and the site is being promoted for allocation in the review to contribute to housing need.
+The Council is now carrying out a review of the Local Plan to produce a new plan and the site is being promoted for allocation in the review to contribute to housing need alongside this planning application.

 The Local Plan review will need to demonstrate that the district’s housing needs are being met and proposals by the Government to reform the National Planning Policy Framework (NPPF) will see the number of homes that need to be delivered in the District increase significantly.

-With the existing Local Plan now significantly out of date and housing targets increasing, Bloor Homes is beginning to process of preparing an outline planning application while continuing to promote the site through the new Local Plan.
-This will enable the early delivery of much-needed new homes at a site that has been acknowledged by the District Council as being suitable for this purpose, protecting sites that have been deemed less suitable in light of anticipated shortfalls in housing delivery numbers in the district under the new National Planning Policy Framework.
+With the existing Local Plan now significantly out of date and housing targets increasing, Bloor Homes has submitted an outline planning application while continuing to promote the site through the new Local Plan.
+This will enable the early delivery of much-needed new homes in order to address the current shortfall in the District, at a site that has been acknowledged by the District Council as being suitable for this purpose.

 An extract from Lichfield District Council’s Strategic Housing Land Availability Assessment which identifies the Site (shown as 66 on the map) as being suitable, available and achievable for residential development - click to enlarge